Schools

 Book a 30-minute call to learn more

-Interactive workshops that invite self reflection and critical thinking
+Interactive workshops that invite self-reflection and critical thinking

-We offer three series of workshops for educators.
+I offer three series of workshops for educators.

 The time it takes to deliver each series is up to you - the workshops can be held as often as twice a week or as little as twice a month.